-Remedial massage therapist James Maddock has specific training to treat anterior compartment syndrome.
+Your remedial massage therapist, James Maddock, has done specific training to treat compartment syndromes.

 How does it happen?

-It arises when the foot-strike pattern favours the heel, with a ‘lazy’ foot-slap as the front of the foot (forefoot) follows the heel to the ground.
-The shin muscles must work to slow down the foot slap.
+Anterior Compartment Syndrome most commonly arises when your foot-strike pattern favours the heel, with a ‘lazy’ foot-slap as the front of your foot (forefoot) follows the heel to the ground.
+The shin muscles must work to decelerate or slow down the foot-slap.

-The four muscles attached to the front of the foreleg (shown below) becomes constricted within the skin-like compartment housing them, reducing outgoing blood flow, which in turn further fills the compartment.
+As they swell, the four muscles attached to the front of the foreleg (shown below) become constricted within the skin-like compartment of fascia that encapsulates them.
+With less room to slide and function, their outgoing blood flow reduces, which in turn further swells the compartment is a vicious circle.